A walk to two sets of ruins, getting to use our English Heritage cards twice in the same day!

 And how it looks now.

 After a meander around the Abbey ruins it was time to head to Barnard Castle.
-Crossing this bridge near the grounds and following the road for a short distance.
+Crossing this bridge near the grounds and following the road along the south bank of the river for a short distance.

 Some great artwork on this shed.